liuyehcf/BlogSource/_posts/Netty-服务端启动源码剖析.md

             }
         }

-        // If we are here and the promise is not failed, it's one of the following cases:
+        //If we are here and the promise is not failed, it's one of the following cases:
-        // 1) If we attempted registration from the event loop, the registration has been completed at this point.
+        //1) If we attempted registration from the event loop, the registration has been completed at this point.
-        // i.e. It's safe to attempt bind() or connect() now because the channel has been registered.
+        //i.e. It's safe to attempt bind() or connect() now because the channel has been registered.
-        // 2) If we attempted registration from the other thread, the registration request has been successfully
+        //2) If we attempted registration from the other thread, the registration request has been successfully
-        // added to the event loop's task queue for later execution.
+        //added to the event loop's task queue for later execution.
-        // i.e. It's safe to attempt bind() or connect() now:
+        //i.e. It's safe to attempt bind() or connect() now:
-        // because bind() or connect() will be executed *after* the scheduled registration task is executed
+        //because bind() or connect() will be executed *after* the scheduled registration task is executed
-        // because register(), bind(), and connect() are all bound to the same thread.
+        //because register(), bind(), and connect() are all bound to the same thread.

         return regFuture;
     }